Marshall School

 - Geography and other disciplines.

-Gradually, starting from the 5th grade, the curriculum will be replenished with subjects to expand the interdisciplinary approach and horizons of students.
+Gradually, starting from the 5th grade, the curriculum will be added with subjects to expand the interdisciplinary approach and horizons of students.
 Studying takes place in small classes, each student receives individual attention from qualified teachers.

 Middle school students have the opportunity to participate in various clubs and activities: sports teams, STEM groups (such as Lego Robotics), musical ensembles.
 Extracurricular areas will allow children to master new directions, develop their talent and achieve personal success.